-- Ambient concentrations: Measurement of ambient concentrations provides information about how much of a contaminant is present in the environment (air, water, or soil), but not how much of the contaminant humans actually come in contact with.
+- Ambient concentrations: Measurement of ambient concentrations provides information about how much of a contaminant is present in the environment (air, water, food, or soil), but not how much of the contaminant humans actually come in contact with.
 In some cases, ambient concentrations may be modeled or estimated rather than measured.

 This type of exposure estimate has provided a valuable foundation for many of the regulatory and non-regulatory actions that have been taken to limit exposure to ambient contaminants.
 Measurements of ambient concentrations of contaminants are presented in Air, Water, and Land indicators, but cannot be directly linked with the biomonitoring indicators presented to address the ROE exposure question.

 - Exposure modeling: Exposure models estimate exposure by combining information about environmental contaminant concentrations with information about people's activities and locations (e.g., time spent working, exercising outdoors, and sleeping; food consumption) to account for potential contact with contaminants.
 This approach requires data on contaminant levels where people live, work, and play, as well as knowledge of their day-to-day activities.
 Exposures can also be modeled to account for the relative toxicity of environmental contaminants within a particular chemical group (e.g., types of pesticides).
 Exposure indices may be developed to evaluate relative changes in environmental contaminant exposure over time.